jmunixusers/presentations/BuildAVM/index.md

 - A Python script for turning YAML files into Python scripts
 - Designed to efficiently manage thousands of machines
 - Extensible interface and community (Ansible Galaxy) hub to extend its capabilities in limitless ways
-- Recently acquired by RedHat and developed as open-source core with commercially supported edition
+- Acquired by RedHat and developed as open-source core with commercial support
-- MTBIAGSD - “Mean time between idea and getting shit done”
+- MTBIAGSD - "Mean time between idea and getting shit done"
 - Project founders believe that you should be able to start getting real work done within an hour of encountering Ansible

 ---